dfki-ric/pytransform3d/doc/source/transformation_over_time.rst

 represents a sample (measurement) holding the transformation from the parent to the child frame.

-Let's assume we want inspect the situation at the timestep tq (q=query). further we want to transform points in B to points in A. As shown in the previous example :class:`~pytransform3d.transform_manager.TransformManager` is helpful to deal with transformation graphs.
+Let's assume we want to inspect the situation at the timestep :math:`t_q` (q=query).
+Further we want to transform points from A to B. As shown in the previous example :class:`~pytransform3d.transform_manager.TransformManager` is helpful to deal with transformation graphs.